 DEI-Glossar

-In today’s globalized world, the topics of diversity, equality and inclusion (DEI) are becoming increasingly important.
-But what do these terms really mean and how can they be implemented in practice?
-Our comprehensive DEI glossary with 50 carefully explained technical terms offers you a clear and concise overview of the most important concepts and strategies in the field of DEI.
+In today’s globalized world, the topics of diversity, equity, and inclusion (DEI) are becoming increasingly important.
+But what do these terms really mean, and how can they be implemented in practice?
+Our comprehensive DEI glossary, with carefully explained terms from A to Z, provides you with a clear and concise overview of the most important concepts and strategies in the area of DEI.

 Whether you’re looking to advance your career, make your organization more diverse, or simply deepen your knowledge, these easy-to-understand definitions will help you understand the basics and reap the benefits of a diverse and inclusive environment.